 At the output of the previous step, get an idea of the minimum set of functionality that will be valuable for delivery to the market.
 The minimum viable product is a kind of final app that doesn't have many features, doesn't have high code quality, and has a limited design.
 This version of the product allows teams to collect the most amount of validated learning about their customers.

-If you wonder what is like in practice, there are examples of famous brands that launched MVP and it had huge success:
+If you wonder what it is like in practice, there are examples of famous brands that launched MVP, and it had huge success:

-When the founders of Airbnb decided to create a marketplace for short-term rental housing, they used their own apartment.
+Airbnb.
+When the founders of Airbnb decided to create a marketplace for short-term rental housing, they used their own apartments.
 They built a website and published photos of their property.

-Foursquare started as a one-feature app, but quickly grew its user base.
+Foursquare.
+Foursquare started as a one-feature app but quickly grew its user base.
 It wasn't until the company started adding features such as recommendations and city guides that it became a full-fledged product.

 Testing helps determine if the proposed solution can actually solve the problem.
 Popular tools include customer interviews, product beta testing, and user testing.